fizista/django-c2dm/README.md

 Where YOUR_PUSH_ACCOUNT_AUTH_TOKEN is the ClientLogin token for your push account.

-And then add django_c2dm to your INSTALLED_APPS.
+And then add django_c2dm and celery to your INSTALLED_APPS.

 For urls.py file, add this code (or similar):